Does Your Dog Suffer from Back or Neck Pain? It May Be a Herniated Disc

 - X-rays of the spine or chest

-- Myelogram, which is an x-ray series where a needle injects dye around the spinal cord to highlight any compression (Figure 1)
+- An X-ray series where a needle injects dye around the spinal cord to highlight any compression, known as a “Myelogram” (Figure 1)

 - Magnetic resonance imaging (MRI) study in addition or instead of a CT scan

 - Spinal tap at the same time as the imaging

 Depending on the degree, treatment can consist of anything from crate rest and pain medication to multiple surgeries and/or procedures.
 A consultation with a primary care veterinarian can help owners fully explore all available options.
 Surgical decompression (pressure reduction) of the spine by removal of the bone over the spinal canal is nearly always recommended (Figure 2).
 Some cases may call for emergency surgery.

 A consultation with a primary care veterinarian can possibly diagnose the problem and determine if surgery is required.

 Most pets can leave the hospital or clinic three to seven days after surgery.
 They are usually returned for check-up and removal of stitches or staples (if present).
 Pain can be well controlled with prescribed medications given by the owner.

 The following may be necessary or present following treatment:

 - Physical rehabilitation for muscle strength and flexibility

 - Exercise restriction to “bed rest” for at least four weeks